curran/IWSCourseProject/prototypes/ASH/README.md

    - do: An ASH transaction which when executed mutates an ASH model at session state u to session state v.
    - undo: An ASH transaction which when executed mutates an ASH model at session state v to session state u.

+When all of these concepts are implemented, ASH will be able to manage state for arbitrary Javascript applications, providing the following features:

+ - Synchronous collaboration: Many clients synchronized in real time.
+ - Asynchronous collaboration: Publication of session states to the Web for
+   - embedding within Web pages,
+   - execution as full screen apps,
+   - providing a starting point for future synchronous collaboration sessions.
+ - Session history navigation: Undo, Redo, and navigation to any state in the session history graph.

+ASH is currently a work in progress, only synchronous collaboration is implemented.
+However, applications written to the current ASH API will gain the the additional features transparently as ASH is developed further (requiring no code modification).

 ## Public API
 The ASH client library exports a single global variable `ASH`, which exposes the following methods:
 ### registerPlugin(plugin)
+Registers an ASH plugin with the ASH runtime.

 Args:

  - `plugin` An object expected to contain the following members: